-- 1. The trainee is encouraged to first discuss the concern with the person involved. - 2.
-If a satisfactory resolution is not found, the trainee is encouraged to bring the concern to either the supervisor or Doctoral Internship Program Director - a.
-In the event the conflict includes the Doctoral Internship Program Director then the trainee is encouraged to bring the conflict to the UCC Assistant Director. - 3.
-If a resolution is not found, the trainee would then be asked to submit documentation to the UCC Assistant Director or the UCC Director. - 4.
+1. The trainee is encouraged to first discuss the concern with the person involved.

+- 2. If a satisfactory resolution is not found, the trainee is encouraged to bring the concern to the supervisor, Doctoral Internship Program Director or assistant director. - 3.
+The UCC staff member is also encouraged to bring the conflict to the supervisor, Doctoral Internship Program Director, assistant director or Director. - 4.
+If a resolution is not found, the trainee would then be asked to submit documentation to the Assistant Director or Director. - 5.
 After review, a response will be given to the trainee in writing about next steps and possibly a conflict management specialist may be asked to assist UCC for further assistance.